 The wet season is a time of food scarcity for cassowaries because not many plants fruit at that time.
 Fan Palms however do fruit throughout the wet season so they’re a particularly important food source for cassowaries.

-Fan palms have low seedling numbers, typically only 50 to 500 per hectare.4 Even in good conditions it’s known to be a slow-growing plant.
+Australian Fan Palms have low seedling numbers, typically only 50 to 500 per hectare.4 Even in good conditions it’s known to be a slow-growing plant.

-Finally, weed invasion threatens to outcompete native plants like the fan palm, in particular weed species such as Pond Apple (Annona glabra) and Harungana (Harungana madagascariensis).
+Finally, weed invasion threatens to outcompete native plants such as the Fan Palm, in particular weed species such as Pond Apple (Annona glabra) and Harungana (Harungana madagascariensis).